johnz2/markdown-to-google-sites/mdtest.md

 Please adopt the [programming conventions we use][code-standards] for the engine.

-[code-standards]: https://sites.google.com/a/z2live.com/metalstorm/engineering/code-standards "ABEngine Code Standards"
+[code-standards]: https://example.com/info/standards.html "Engine Code Standards"

-# Engine Changelog
+# Changelog

 Initially, the engine changelog is grouped into major releases but if since we are to work on the `master` branch at the same time, we may have to use ongoing